 The Tamar License covers approximately 7,500 square kilometers and is located in license areas 2211B and 2311A offshore in the economical waters of Namibia (the "Tamar Block").
-The Company holds an 80% working interest in the Tamar Block (the Company's net interest is 72% due to its 90% ownership of PAO Namibia), Spectrum Geo Ltd. ("Spectrum") holds a 10% working interest, and NAMCOR holds a 10% working interest.
+The Company holds an 80% working interest in the Tamar Block, Spectrum Geo Ltd. ("Spectrum") holds a 10% working interest, and NAMCOR holds a 10% working interest.

 Pursuant to an agreement with Spectrum (the "Spectrum Agreement"), the Company carries Spectrum's 10% working interest.
 Pursuant to the Spectrum Agreement, Spectrum's working interest may be reduced to 5% under certain circumstances, including, without limitation, the farm-in by a third party into to the Tamar Block (a "Farm-In").
-PAO Namibia, the Company's 90% owned subsidiary, has an option to buy back Spectrum's for US\$1,450,000 prior to a Farm-In and US\$900,000 after a Farm-In.
+PAO Namibia, the Company's 100% wholly owned subsidiary, has an option to buy back Spectrum's for US\$1,450,000 prior to a Farm-In and US\$900,000 after a Farm-In.